The City of Hämeenlinna

 The city's landmark is its medieval red brick castle and Hämeenlinna is also famous for its unique Aulanko Park and as the birthplace of the Finnish composer Jean Sibelius.
 Hämeenlinna is The World Capital of Sibelius.

 There are several Sibelius-related cultural sites and events in the city of Hämeenlinna.

 Today, Hämeenlinna enjoys a vibrant commercial and artistic life.
 Among its best-known output are beautiful and valuable design products.
 A stroll down Raatihuoneenkatu street sampling the city's sights, restaurants and boutiques, will give the visitor a first taste of this historical city.

 A centralized shopping area with hotels and apartments will be constructed on the western side of the city on top of the highway.
 The town center is expanding to the Southern Bank area and the plans are well underway.
-There are also plans for utilizing the swimming pool and surrounding areas of Ahvenisto, which was part of the Olympic games in 1952.
+There are also plans for utilizing the swimming pool and the surrounding areas of Ahvenisto, which were part of the Olympic Games in 1952.
 New living areas are under constant construction and business areas are continuously expanded.